Jacks Peak Park: Facilities

 The park allows picnics and day hiking.
 Several miles of trails, including a self-guided nature trail, wrap around Jacks Peak and through the rest of the park.

-Environment and Monterey Pines
+Environment and Monterey pines

-The park includes one of only three remaining native stands of the Monterey Pine.
+The park includes one of only three remaining native stands of the Monterey pine.
 Flora in the park also includes madrone (arbutus menziesii), coastal scrub (including coyote brush (baccharis pilularis), California sagebrush, black sage, and ceanothus), poison oak, and the coast live oak.

 Location

-Jack's Peak Park is located near the Joyce Stevens Monterey Pine Reserve and is adjacent to Highway 1.
-Nearby landmarks include All Saints Primary School, the Community Hospital of Monterey, and Pebble Beach Morse Gate.
+Jacks Peak Park is located near the Joyce Stevens Monterey Pine Reserve and is adjacent to Highway 1.
+Nearby landmarks include All Saints Primary School, the Community Hospital of the Monterey Peninsula, and Pebble Beach Morse Gate.